 The Bundanon Trust Artist Residency (2018), a similar opportunity for artists on the Sydney Festival to develop their performance material in a safe and creatively stimulating environment.

 We held our first week-long educational residency—(R)evolution: Resonant Bodies—in partnership with Banff Centre for Arts and Creativity.
-46 young musicians came together for six days to take workshops with world-renowned artist faculty (including Anthony Roth Costanzo, Pamela Z, and Tony Arnold) and to work on cross-disciplinary performance practices, culminating in public concerts in Banff Centre’s beautiful performance spaces.
+43 artists came together for six days to take workshops with world-renowned faculty (including Anthony Roth Costanzo, Pamela Z, and Tony Arnold) and to work on cross-disciplinary performance practices, culminating in public concerts in Banff Centre’s beautiful performance spaces.

 The effect of this grant on our audience growth—both live and virtual—is substantial: